-The Federation of Knaphill Schools Governing Board
+The Knaphill Federation of Schools Governing Board

-Alan is the link governor for “Finance”
+Oliver is the link governor for “Reading”.

 Anne Pinot de Moira, Chair of Children and Learning Committee

-Anne Pinot de Moira was appointed a parent governor of the newly federated schools in March 2015 and in July 2016 became a co-opted governor in lines with government guidance.
+Anne Pinot de Moira was appointed a parent governor of the newly federated schools in March 2015 and in July 2016 became a co-opted governor in line with government guidance.
 She is the chair of the Children & Learning Committee which considers all child-focused matters including teaching, assessment and special educational need provision.

 Anne has a daughter and son who attended both the Knaphill Schools.
 She is a statistician and has spent most of her career in the field of Key Stage 4 assessment.
 This means she has a clear understanding of school assessment data.